Office of Victim Services FAQs

 Can I get an attorney from the Attorney General’s Office to review my case?

-Assistant Attorneys General (AAG) cannot review cases submitted by citizens or victims.
+Assistant Attorneys General (AAG) are not available for private hire and cannot review cases submitted by citizens or victims.
 AAGs may only review cases that are submitted to our office by law enforcement.
-AAGs are not available for private hire.

 How do I get reimbursed for the financial costs of this crime?

 If you suffered a financial loss as a result of the crime committed against you, the court may order the defendant to reimburse you; this is called restitution.
 You can submit your claim, including documentation, such as medical bills, to the prosecuting attorney.
+It is important that you keep track of your losses, expenses and receipts.
 Restitution will only be ordered if the defendant is convicted.
 Ultimately, the final determination of any order of restitution rests with the court.

-You may also apply to your county’s Crime Victim Compensation Board to recover certain expenses.
+You may also apply to the Crime Victim Compensation Board in the county in which the crime happened to recover certain expenses.
 Victim Compensation dispenses funds to help victims and their families deal with the financial impacts of a crime.
 These monies can be used to cover lost wages, insurance deductibles, mental health counseling, medical expenses, funeral costs, and other expenses incurred as a result of a crime.
 Victim Compensation is only available to victims who fit very specific qualifications.
-For more information and to find contact information for your county’s Compensation program, visit http://www.azcjc.gov/victim-services and choose the “Compensation Program” tab.
+For more information and to find contact information for your county’s Compensation program, visit https://www.azcjc.gov/Programs/Victim-Services/Compensation-Program and choose the “Compensation Program” tab.

 What are the different types of hearings?

 An Arraignment is a defendant’s first formal appearance in court before a judge.
 At arraignment, the judge will tell the defendant what the charge is and ask if the defendant pleads guilty or not guilty.
-At a pretrial conference (case management conference, status conference), the prosecutor and defense attorney will meet with a judge to focus on the issues of the case, obtain rulings on motions and deal with other matters that contribute to a fair and efficient settlement of the case.
+At a pretrial conference (case management conference, status conference, etc.), the prosecutor and defense attorney will meet with a judge to focus on the issues of the case, obtain rulings on motions and deal with other matters that contribute to a fair and efficient settlement of the case, including plea negotiations.
 The judge may set a date for trial.
 At a Change of Plea Hearing, the defendant may plead guilty to the charges in a plea agreement.
 The judge will decide whether to accept or reject the plea agreement.
 As a victim of a crime, you have the right to speak with the prosecutor regarding the terms of this plea offer.
 You also have the right to be present and heard at the Change of Plea Hearing.
+At a Sentencing the court will impose a sentence such as probation or prison on the defendant for a set period of time.

 Do I have to attend the hearings?